OpenEvalProject/evals/manuscripts/elife-37373/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/37373/elife-37373-fig1-v2.jpg)

 **Figure 1.:** Phosphate chains of NTP molecules and their analogs are colored by atoms: oxygen atoms in red, phosphorus in orange.
 The K+ ion is shown as a purple sphere, Na+ ion is shown as a blue sphere, Mg2+ ions are shown as green spheres.
-Phosphate chain is shown in stick representation with oxygens in red and phosphorus atoms in orange; γ-phosphate mimicking groups (AlF4- and MgF3) are shown in black, coordination and hydrogen bonds are shown as black dashed lines. (-A) Active site of the small Ras-like GTPase RhoA in complex with the activating protein RhoGAP [PDB entry 1OW3]; the bound GDP-MgF3 mimics the transition state.
-The P-loop with the preceding α-helix is shown as green cartoon; Switch I motif with the conserved Mg-2+-binding Thr residue is shown in magenta; Switch II motif (DxxG motif, which starts from the conserved Asp of the Walker B motif) is shown in orange; the Arg finger of RhoGAP is colored turquoise.
+Phosphate chain is shown in stick representation with oxygens in red and phosphorus atoms in orange; γ-phosphate mimicking groups (AlF4- and MgF3-) are shown in black, coordination and hydrogen bonds are shown as black dashed lines.
+(A) Active site of the small Ras-like GTPase RhoA in complex with the activating protein RhoGAP [PDB entry 1OW3]; the bound GDP-MgF3- mimics the transition state.
+The P-loop with the preceding α-helix is shown as green cartoon; Switch I motif with the conserved Mg2+-binding Thr residue is shown in magenta; Switch II motif (DxxG motif, which starts from the conserved Asp of the Walker B motif) is shown in orange; the Arg finger of RhoGAP is colored turquoise.
 (B) Active site of the K+-dependent GTPase MnmE with bound GDP-AlF4- [PDB: 2GJ8].
 Switch I region and the K-loop are shown in magenta.
 (C) The active site of dynamin, a Na+-adapted GTPase with bound GDP-AlF4- [PDB: 2X2E].
 The P-loop and K-loop (Switch I region) are colored as in panels A and B. (D) Structure of the NTP triphosphate chain with Mg2+ ion in a bidentate coordination, referred to as the βγ conformation.
 The pink dotted arch indicates the PB-O3B-PG angle; the blue dashed line indicates the PA-PG distance.
 The atom names are in accordance with the CHARMM naming scheme (Vanommeslaeghe et al., 2010) and the recent IUPAC recommendations (Blackburn et al., 2017).

 Catalytic activity of P-loop NTPases typically depends upon their interaction with other proteins or domains of the same protein or RNA/DNA molecules; upon this interaction, activating Arg or Lys ‘fingers’ are inserted into the catalytic site (Bos et al., 2007), see Figure 1A.
 It still remains unclear whether there is some universal catalytic mechanism that is common for all P-loop NTPases, see (Wittinghofer, 2006; Kamerlin et al., 2013) for reviews.
 Recently, Gerwert and colleagues proposed that the Arg finger promotes GTP hydrolysis in small GTPases by rotating the α-phosphate with respect to β- and γ-phosphates towards an eclipsed conformation, which would favor the bond cleavage because of repulsion between the oxygen atoms of all three phosphate groups (Rudack et al., 2012; Mann et al., 2016; Gerwert et al., 2017).
 Blackburn and colleagues proposed that the insertion of the activating Arg residue leads to the reshuffling of the hydrogen bonded network, which drives the displacement of the attacking water molecule into the reactive position (Jin et al., 2016; Jin et al., 2017a; Jin et al., 2017b).